 Are you suffering?
 I want you to know that you're not alone.
 We all have painful experiences.
 They are part of the human condition.
 I believe it’s how we respond to these difficulties that determines not only the extent of our suffering, but also how we are able to transform our pain and loss into strength, power, and growth.
 The most impactful experience we can provide each other is to be fully present and listen to one another's stories with open hearts and minds.
 Through transformative relationships we find hope and effect change.

 Please feel free to contact me via phone or e-mail to arrange a 10 minute phone consultation free of charge.

-Online Counseling and In-Person Sessions Available
+In Person and Online Counseling Available